 I had never read of these accompanying gifts of a PDAer – just the deficits that pathologised it as a disorder.
 Yes, my child would be deeply upset and curl up in a corner at a simple request – but I could now see this as anxiety-based overwhelm at their loss of control.
-Harry also offered PDA-informed strategies on how I could support my child:
+The advocate also offered PDA-informed strategies on how I could support my child:

 “PDAers are intrinsically motivated and learn best and work more efficiently when left to their own devices.
 Shared goals are your friend.
-Both you and the PDA person in your life are better off collaborating towards that from which both parties can mutually benefit,” he explained.
+Both you and the PDA person in your life are better off collaborating towards that from which both parties can mutually benefit,” they explained.
 “It is imperative for one to do away with any agendas or ulterior motives prior to approaching a PDA child and crucial to set aside your presumption and one’s air of authority.
 Prepare to throw away anything resembling a ‘traditional method’: you’re starting from scratch.
 Thankfully, the PDA person will show you how to work with them by just being themselves.”

 The video, part of Reframing Autism’s Certificate in Autistic Wellbeing, prompted a discussion among my Autistic cohort.
 We discussed neurodivergent educator Emily Wilding’s proposed name change for PDA: “I prefer PERVASIVE DRIVE FOR AUTONOMY because I believe this is the exaggerated human need that PDAers are driven by,” she wrote in her 2020 blog.
 “The overriding feature of this neurotype is an intense and pervasive need for personal freedom and self-determination… This makes PDAers great activists and revolutionaries, people who lead and inspire others and ultimately pretty awesome people, except when they have to live under other people’s rules, expectations and demands.”